Every poster has a story to tell. And if delivered with a little twist, it can turn the tables around.

-- Decide the segment and the way your business speak with them.
+- Decide the segment and the way your business speaks with them.

 - List out their interests.
-Find out which type of designs they respond the most.
+Find out which type of designs they respond to the most.

 - Select your brand voice.
 For example, do they like funny, serious, corporate, or subtle messages?